MushroomRL/mushroom-rl/README.rst

 ============
 Mushroom is a python Reinforcement Learning (RL) library using Tensorflow and OpenAI Gym libraries.
-It allows to perform RL in a simple way providing TD (e.g. Q-Learning, SARSA) and batch TD (FQI) algorithms, together with the famous DQN algorithm used to solve the Atari environment.
+It allows to perform RL in a simple way providing TD (e.g. Q-Learning, SARSA) and batch TD (e.g. FQI) algorithms, together with the famous DQN algorithm used to solve the Atari environment.

 By choice, it is currently focused on value-based algorithms, but policy gradient and actor-critic algorithms will be added in future versions.